SmingHub/Sming/docs/source/arch/host/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The latest versions of Sming require GCC version 8 or newer.
-If your OS is 64 bit then you should install also 32 bit C/C++ compiler and libraries.
+If your OS is 64 bit then 32 bit C/C++ compiler and libraries are also required.
 Here's a summary of how to do this::

-   sudo add-apt-repository ppa:ubuntu-toolchain-r/test
    sudo apt update
    sudo apt install gcc-9 g++-9